-Malaysia to summon Myanmar envoy on Rohingya crackdown as protests mount
+Malaysia to summon Myanmar envoy on Rohingya as protests mount

 "This movement has to continue, to pressure the government to stop the killing."

-This week, Muslim-majority Malaysia it was considering pulling out from a regional soccer tournament co-hosted by Myanmar in protest against the crackdown.
-But it later decided to continue.
+This week, Muslim-majority Malaysia said it was considering pulling out from a regional soccer tournament co-hosted by Myanmar in protest against the crackdown.
+But it later decided to continue. [nL4N1DQ1CI]

-Protests were also held simultaneously in Bangkok, the capital of neighboring Thailand, and in the Indonesian capital of Jakarta.
+Protests were also held simultaneously in Bangkok, the capital of neighboring Thailand, in the capital of Bangladesh and in the Indonesian capital of Jakarta.

 Protesters in Jakarta called for the Nobel panel to cancel its award to Suu Kyi.